Jefferson49/CustomModuleManager/README.md

 	+ Go to "Control Panel/All Modules", and find the module called "Custom Module Manager"
 	+ Check if it has a tick for "Enabled"

-## Github API Token
+## GitHub API Token

-The custom module makes intensive use of the Github API to retrieve module versions and download URLs.
-However, Github limits the frequency of API calls for a certain IP address.
-In order to significantly increase the allowed frequency of Github API calls, Github requires to use a Github API token.
+The custom module makes intensive use of the GitHub API to retrieve module versions and download URLs.
+However, GitHub limits the frequency of API calls for a certain IP address.
+In order to significantly increase the allowed frequency of GitHub API calls, GitHub requires to use a GitHub API token.

-The module allows to provide a Github API token in the module settings.
-In order to get an API token from Github, the following steps need to be taken:
+The module allows to provide a GitHub API token in the module settings.
+In order to get an API token from GitHub, the following steps need to be taken:

-+ Open the [Github](https://github.com/) page and log into your Github account
++ Open the [GitHub](https://github.com/) page and log into your GitHub account
 + Click on the symbol for your user account on the top right side of the browser
 + Choose "Settings" from the profile menu
 + Choose "Developer settings" on the bottom left side